How Building Blocks Connect

 Building blocks compose along four independent axes.
 Any subset works.
 Full composition is the richest experience, but each axis degrades independently.

-Audio HOW — spoken delivery Vox
+Audio HOW — spoken delivery and ambient music Vox

 Six Integration Layers